 DFF-International Postdoctoral Grants are paid out to and administered by a Danish research institution.
-The administrating institution may receive overhead/administration expenses, see section section 4.3.7.10.

 As an applicant, you are expected to take up residence in the country where the research institution outside of Denmark is located during your stay abroad.